rdeits/Bemis-100/Readme.md

 Firmware, software and web interface for the 1E Bemis100 lighting system.

 ##Dependencies
+apt-get packages shown in brackets

-- Python 2.7
+- Python 2.7 [python2.7]
+- numpy [python-numpy]
+- pyaudio [python-pyaudio]
+- tornado [python-tornado]
+- imagemagick [imagemagick]
+- rake [rake]

+You'll also need these python modules, which can be installed with Pip:

 - Pillow
-- numpy
-- pyaudio
-- tornado
-- imagemagick
-- rake
+- pyserial

 ###Additional packages needed (on Ubuntu or similar)
 - libjpeg-dev